Mount Diablo: Facilities

 Entrance stations are located at the end of Northgate Road (in Walnut Creek) and Diablo Road (in Danville).
 The Danville entrance is also known as Southgate.
 If the entrance stations are not operating, park fees may be paid at the junction ranger station, where the two roads join.

 From here the road reaches the summit of the mountain, where there is a visitors center housing an observation deck and natural history exhibits.
 From the elevation of the lower lot the Mary Bowerman Trail is a level wheelchair-accessible path and boardwalk with interpretive stations that extends part way around the mountain; a regular single track trail completes the loop.
 There are 520 mi of hiking and equestrian trails, some available for mountain biking.

 Camping facilities are available within the park.
 There are numerous picnic sites.
 Pets are restricted and require proper documentation for rabies (not just a tag).
 Daytime visitors must exit the park by sunset except for special events.
 Some picnic spots may be reserved but most are available without reservation.

-Alcohol is strictly forbidden in the park.
+Alcohol is forbidden in the park.
 Fires are allowed only during the wet season (generally December through April), and only in sanctioned fire pits.
 The park may be closed on windy days during the dry season due to extremely hazardous fire conditions.

 Two additional entrances with parking for hikers are provided on the northwest side of the park at Mitchell Canyon and Donner Canyon.
 Mitchell Canyon provides easy access to Black Point and Eagle Peak.
 Donner Canyon provides hikers access to Eagle Peak, Mount Olympia, North Peak, and the popular Falls Trail, which features several seasonal waterfalls.